 She moved to New York in 1964 because she wanted to pursue a career in modeling.
 Then in March 1965, she met Andy Warhol and began a yearlong relationship with him.
 She took him to parties in her Mercedes and he began to dress like her.

 Edie and Andy appeared on the Merv Griffin Show together.
-She also hung out at his studio, The Factory, and met such counterculture stars as Allen Ginsberg, Bob Dylan and Lou Reid.
+She also hung out at his studio, The Factory, and met such counterculture stars as Allen Ginsberg, Bob Dylan and Lou Reed.
 Warhol filmed her in short pieces like Vinyl (see it here) and Poor Little Rich Girl (see it here).

 Really Bad Effect